tabreturn/tabreturn.github.io/_posts/2017-06-20-an_introduction_to_vectors_using_unity--part_1.md

   <figcaption><code>(4, 1) + (6, 3) = (10, 4)</code></figcaption>
 </figure>

 Using this vector you can determine that the direction is up- and (more heavily so) right-ward.
-What's more, you can use the Pythagorean Theorem to calculate the magnitude, which forms the hypotenuse of a right-angled triangle.
-In Excel formula notation -- which is easier to express on a web-page -- the magnitude in this instance would be:
+Moreover, you can use the Pythagorean Theorem to calculate the magnitude.
+In Excel formula notation -- which is easier to express on a web-page -- the magnitude calculation in this instance would be:
 `SQRT( (10)^2 + (4)^2 )`
 which equals **10.77**.

-These vector concepts can be applied using programming code, where one can better understand and appreciate the practical implications.
+These vector concepts will now be applied using programming code.

 ## Coding Movement Using Vectors